Novak Djokovic Credits Diet For His Success

 After the amazing news out of London that our good friend Novak Djokovic had won yet another Wimbledon title (who's counting at this point?!), we've seen a lot of people asking how he does it.

 There's world-class training, a lifetime of hard work, and mindset of course, but one of the core pillars that Novak credits for his success is diet.

-One of the familiar faces in TRANSCENDENCE is 16 time Grand Slam tennis champion, Novak Djokovic.
+The 20-time Grand Slam tennis champion is of the familiar faces in TRANSCENDENCE.
 In Episode 1, titled 'What’s In Our Food?', Novak shares how a change to his diet was the catalyst to his 2011 comeback.

 In his deeply personal interview, Djokovic shares his struggles on and off the court, which lead him to go down to Jo-Wilfried Tsonga at the 2010 Australian Open.
 From respiratory problems, an inability to cope with the heat, endurance problems, blurry vision, and a slew of other performance issues, Djokovic was fighting a losing battle with himself.

 “I’ve experienced, prior to 2010 Australian Open, many struggles on the court... even though I was training hard, I felt like I was losing that fuel in my tank,” he shares.